 © Philippe Devanne - Fotolia.com

-- The western sea gate, known as "les Tourelles": This is the only surviving gate from the town wall, which was fortified in the 14th century.
+- Les Tourelles Gate: this is the only surviving gate from the medieval town ramparts.
 It was used as a prison during the French Revolution, and is now a private residence.